State of Independence (Homeland)

 "State of Independence" is the third episode of the second season of the American television drama series Homeland, and the 15th episode overall.
 It originally aired on Showtime on October 14, 2012.

 Plot

-Saul (Mandy Patinkin) is boarding a plane home from Beirut Airport when he is pulled aside by a uniformed soldier.
-He is then led to a closed room and questioned by a well-dressed man implied to be an intelligence officer.
-Saul is traveling on a diplomatic passport and refuses questioning on grounds of diplomatic immunity.
-He attempts to intimidate the man, but is forced to grudgingly comply and open the diplomatic bag.
-The intelligence officer clearly knows what to look for, and eventually finds a memory card inside the lining.
-Saul is then allowed to proceed home.
-Once aboard the plane, he removes the real memory card from a secret compartment inside the briefcase handle and puts it into his pocket.
+Saul (Mandy Patinkin) is stopped while boarding a flight home from Beirut Airport and questioned by a man implied to be an intelligence officer.
+Despite claiming diplomatic immunity, Saul is forced to open his diplomatic bag, where the officer finds a memory card hidden in the lining.
+Saul is released and, once aboard the plane, retrieves the real memory card (containing Brody's confession tape) from a hidden compartment in his briefcase handle.